evgenygrobov/Customer_clustering./README.md

 2.Effect of features on each components

 We can see the influence on each of the components by features.
 PCA 1 places more weight on Age, and approximately equal weight on Vehacle Age (1-2 and more than 2 years), with much less weight on Vehacle Age less than a year.
 Hence this feature roughly correspond to overall customer desicion.PCA 2 places most weight on Vintage, and PCA 3 on Previuosly Insured feature.
+But we remember that the PCA 1 bears the most variance.

 ![](https://github.com/evgenygrobov/Customer_clustering./blob/main/images/PCA_componets_heatmap.png)